krair/GeoWhitelist/README.md

 #### Geolocation

-Open your `whitelist.ini` file.
+Open your `whitelist.yaml` file.
 Under the `[Geo]` heading there are some examples of how to list locations.
 Use a new line for each location.
 To add a whole country, use the [two letter ISO country code](https://www.iso.org/obp/ui/#search) like:
 ```
 DE
 ```